allencai1015/mentorship-profiles/_collections/_mentees/2020-10-25-sabrina-meas.md

 title: "Sabrina Meas"
 date:   2020-10-25 # Date you're making this file in Y-M-D
 image: assets/images/sabrina-meas.jpg # Please make sure to upload image in /assets/images/fname-lastname.ext format
 about: I enjoy meeting new people and open up to them easily, which makes me easy to talk to.
 I am a pretty curious person who is enthusiastic about many things, making me a good communicator as well.
-I also find myself helping others a lot, listening to their problems and giving them advice. # "Briefly describe yourself"
+I also find myself helping others a lot, listening to their problems and giving them advice.
+And if you are ever in need for memes (or among us memes), I'd be glad to share them with you! # "Briefly describe yourself"
 # pull the following info from form
 year: Freshman
 major: Chemical Engineering